 Registering with state tax authorities

 Before you can begin collecting taxes on your short-term rental in Wyoming, you’re legally required to register with the Wyoming Department of Revenue.
-You can register online, and once you’ve registered, you’ll receive a sales tax license as well as instructions on filing your lodging taxes.
+You can register online to receive a sales tax license as well as instructions on filing your lodging taxes.

 Do I need to form an LLC?